CodeBook Studio & Lab: Tutorial

 8 Move the Task Into CodeBook Lab

-Inside CodeBook Lab, create a task folder and copy the two exported files into it:
+Create a local task folder and copy the two exported files into it:

 ├── ground-truth.csv